glmdgrielson/words/navi/navi.md

 A moment later, I come up with my lie.
 "This is a bit of an old clunker of a PET.
 Doesn't even have internet access.
 I'll work on that later."

 MegaMan seems a bit grumpy.
+"What kind of weirdo are you, using technology decades out of date?"
+I try my best not to be offended by the fact that state of the art technology is calling me outmoded.
+It's hard, but I'm doing my best.